-If you do want to challenge the dispute, select “Yes” on the first question of the form and respond to the rest of the questions.
+If you do want to challenge the dispute, select Yes on the first question of the form and respond to the rest of the questions.
 Collect any supporting documentation that the form asks for and attach it to the form before submitting it.
-We may reach back out to you if we think the bank will need more information.
+We might get in touch with you if we think the bank will need more information.

 The documentation you send us should help us directly contradict the customer’s claim.
-For example, a signed receipt alone would not be effective evidence to challenge a dispute in which the customer claims the goods were not received.
+For example, a signed receipt alone would not be effective evidence to challenge a dispute in which the customer claims the goods weren’t received.
 Their bank would need to see proof of delivery as well.

 Step 3: Wait for the bank to resolve the case.

 As soon as you send us your transaction information, we’ll forward it on to your customer’s bank.
 It’s up to them to resolve the case, and it can take up to 90 days for them to inform us of their decision.
 We’ll notify you of the ruling by email as soon as we hear about it.
 In your Disputes Dashboard or your mobile device, you can also view the status of the dispute, all the documents you uploaded and what’s next in the dispute process.
 Note: Disputes tracking is available on iOS devices only at this time.